Sally Kellerman: Early life

 With the help of a high-school friend, Kellerman submitted a recording demo to Verve Records founder and head Norman Granz.
 After signing a contract with Verve, however, she was daunted by the task of becoming a recording artist and walked away.

-Kellerman attended Los Angeles City College, and also enrolled in Jeff Corey's acting class.
+Kellerman attended Los Angeles City College for a year, and enrolled in Jeff Corey's acting class.
 Within a year, she appeared in a production of John Osborne's Look Back in Anger staged by Corey and featuring classmates Shirley Knight, Jack Nicholson, Dean Stockwell, and Robert Blake.
 Towards the end of the 1950s, Kellerman joined the newly opened Actors Studio West and debuted before the camera in the film, Reform School Girl (1957).
-To pay her tuition, Kellerman worked as a waitress at Chez Paulette.
+To pay Corey's instruction fees, among other employment, Kellerman worked as a waitress at the Chez Paulette coffee house that film stars frequented.

 Career

 1960s

 Kellerman made a number of television-series appearances.
 She was in an episode of the western Cheyenne, as well as a role as a waitress in the John Forsythe sitcom Bachelor Father.
 Struggling for parts in television and films, Kellerman acted on stage.
 She debuted in Henrik Ibsen's An Enemy of the People, followed by parts in a Pasadena Playhouse production of Leslie Stevens's The Marriage-Go-Round and Michael Shurtleff's Call Me by My Rightful Name (1962).

-Kellerman appeared in two episodes of The Outer Limits.
-First in 1963 in the episode The Human Factor, and again in 1965 when she played Judith Bellero, the manipulative and ruthless wife of Richard Bellero (played by Martin Landau), in the episode titled "The Bellero Shield".
+Kellerman appeared in two episodes of The Outer Limits, first in 1963 in the episode "The Human Factor", and then in 1964 in the episode "The Bellero Shield" in which she played Judith Bellero, the manipulative and ruthless wife of Richard Bellero (played by Martin Landau).
+In between her two Outer Limits appearances, she was a guest in an episode of My Three Sons.
 A role as Holly Mitchell, perverted mistress of George Peppard's character in The Third Day (1965), followed.
-She played leading lady to David Niven in his television series The Rogues in 1965 for an episode titled "God Bless You, G. Carter Huntington" which revolved around her striking beauty to a large degree, and appeared in a 1965 Alfred Hitchcock Hour episode titled "Thou Still Unravished Bride."
+She played leading lady to David Niven in his television series The Rogues in 1965 for an episode titled "God Bless You, G. Carter Huntington" which revolved around her striking beauty to a large degree, and appeared in a 1965 Alfred Hitchcock Hour episode titled "Thou Still Unravished Bride".

-A year later, she played psychiatrist Elizabeth Dehner (who studied the long-term effects of space on a crew) in "Where No Man Has Gone Before", the second pilot for Star Trek.
+A year later, in 1966, Kellerman played psychiatrist "Elizabeth Dehner" (who studied the long-term effects of space on a crew) in "Where No Man Has Gone Before" (S01 E03 P02), the second pilot for Star Trek, which would ultimately be broadcast as the third episode of the first season.
 Three months after that, Kellerman played Mag Wildwood in the original Broadway production of Breakfast at Tiffany's, directed by Joseph Anthony and produced by David Merrick, which closed after four preview performances.
 Before the closing the musical numbers were recorded live, and she recorded three songs which appeared on the original cast recording.